Pink Ravioli with Lean Filling

 Easy and fun to make, they are suitable for everyone and can be dressed with butter and sage, or with a fish sauce or fresh tomato.

-I mentioned they are easy and fun to make because the dough is not resistant, it rolls out very easily and doesn’t stick, and the filling takes less than 10 minutes to make.
+As I said, they are easy and fun to make because the dough is very compliant, rolls out easily, and doesn’t stick, and the filling takes less than 10 minutes to make.

-For an occasion like Valentine’s Day, pink ravioli with lean filling can make a difference if you plan to prepare lunch or dinner with your own hands because you can make them in advance and store them in the fridge, or like I did, prepare the dough the day before, seal it in plastic wrap, and put it in the fridge.
+For an occasion like Valentine’s Day, the pink ravioli with lean filling can make a difference if you plan to prepare lunch or dinner with your own hands, as you can prepare them in advance and store them in the fridge, or as I did, make the dough the day before, wrap it in plastic wrap, and store it in the fridge.
 The next day, prepare the filling and roll out the dough.

-I’ll be honest, I really relaxed while preparing this recipe and when I served the dishes at the table, I received many compliments for both the appearance (because we eat with our eyes too) and the taste.
+To be honest, I found preparing this recipe quite relaxing, and when I served the dishes at the table, I received many compliments for both the appearance (because presentation matters) and the taste.

-If, like me, you love to impress and do things with your own hands, organize yourself and prepare the pink ravioli with lean filling for Valentine’s Day or for any occasion that matters to you.
+If you like to impress and make things with your own hands, organize yourself and prepare the pink ravioli with lean filling for Valentine’s Day or for an occasion that is dear to you.

 • Difficulty: Easy